 Let the leaves die down naturally, do not cut them off or mow over them.
 After bulbs have bloomed it is important to let them rest because during this period, the bulb is gathering nutrients from the soil and growing so that it can bloom again next year.

 Bearded Irises are rhizomes and come fresh from the fields they were dug from for late summer planting.
 The top growth has been cut and may look dry, but rest assured they are healthy.
 Iris should be planted so the tops of the rhizomes are exposed, and the roots are spread out facing down in the soil.
 Ensure that you don't plant them too deep.
 Just follow planting instructions/tips that come with each rhizome, and you will have big, beautiful Bearded Iris blooms next spring!

 BILLING FOR ADVANCE SALES

 Your online order for bulbs/bareroots/perennials etc. will be charged to your credit card including shipping at the time of placing the order (advance sale) and the bulbs and/or perennials, bare roots will ship according to the shipping schedule on the guide pages.
 This is standard practice in the mail-order bulb business.
 It not only allows us to accurately project inventory but allows us to offer you huge discounts for pre-ordering.
-If you have seeds on your order, everything will ship together at the time of the plants/bulbs.
-If you wish your seeds shipped separately, please put a comment at checkout!
 We fully guarantee all flower bulbs and perennial plants/bareroots under the same terms as our seed products.